Top 5 Common Mistakes to Avoid When Filing Your US Tax Return

 How to avoid it: Review the IRS guidelines for classifying workers.
 Generally, employees are subject to a business’s control over their work and hours, whereas independent contractors have more freedom in how they complete tasks.
 Be sure to issue Form W-2 for employees and Form 1099-NEC for independent contractors.

-Remember: Accuracy and timeliness are key to a smooth tax season!
+Remember: being accurate and filing on time are the keys to a smooth tax season.

 Leave a Reply